solemnify2/GestureMR4BMS/README.md

    pip install cv2 mediapipe pynput tkinter pystray
    ```
 3. **Download and Run GestureMR4BMSGUI.py script before BMS launch:**
-   I have previously distributed Python scripts as executable files built using PyInstaller for those who are not familiar with Python.
-However, there is currently an issue where executable files built with PyInstaller are being detected as viruses by Windows Defender.
-I am still unsure how to resolve this issue, so I will not be distributing these generated executable files.
-However, if you prefer, I recommend using PyInstaller to create an executable file yourself.
-Please follow the instructions below to create the executable file.
-We are sorry for any inconvenience this may cause.

 4. **Adjust camera posiiton and detection area**
    - Start: Start hand detection